There’s a lot to consider when you’re choosing a domain extensions names.

 You can also purchase domain names directly from domain resellers.
 This could be a company or private sellers who buy domains from a registrar to sell them to their own customers.

 Many domain resellers sell premium domain names.
-A premium domain name is a high-quality domain that meets all the criteria, including search engine optimization, brand-ability, etc.
+A premium domain name is a high-quality domain that meets all the criteria, including engine optimization, brand-ability, etc.

 Odys.global is an example of a domain reseller.

 When a domain name owner doesn’t renew their domain name in time it expires.

 Usually there is a grace period between the expiration date and when the domain becomes publicly available for purchase.

 A backorder service allows you to make a request that a registrar allows you to purchase the domain before it goes back up for public registration again.

 Using a backorder service allows you to place an order in advance.
 The domain name cost could be somewhere between $25 – $99 once off.

 What Should I Do If I Can’t Get The Domain Name I Want?